jtgi/automod/README.md

 | Airstack Data | Airstack | Buy 1 Fan Token, free forever | Channel Following, FarRank, FarScore |
 | Moxie Data | The Graph | < $5/mo | |
 | Cast Storage | Farcaster | ~$40/mo amortized | 200 storage units for @automod reactions.
 Renews yearly.
 Deprecated |

+## Billing

+Automod uses [Hypersub](https://hypersub.withfabric.xyz/) for all billing and membership tracking.
+In short, its an NFT with some additional metadata indicating how much time in the subscription remains.
+Billing sync are triggered at midnight each night or manually by users.

+For relevant code see [subscription.server.ts](/app/lib/subscription.server.ts)